real-space/AngstromCube/src/README.md

 Output to *stdout* should always depend on the `echo`-levels so it can be turned off completely.
-Warnings are recorded and summarized at the programs end (and when dying from fatal errors, ToDo) All output to *stdout* should start a line with `# ` and, if the information is about a specific atom, followed by some atom identifier label.
+Warnings are recorded and summarized at the programs end (and when dying from fatal errors, ToDo) All log output to *stdout* should start a line with `# ` and, if the information is about a specific atom, followed by some atom identifier label.

 For development it is sometimes helpful to have plotable output.
 Here are two options: